-The Group cancels an account receivable when there is information that indicates that the debtor is experiencing serious financial difficulties and there is no realistic prospect of recovery, e.g. when the debtor has been placed in liquidation or has entered bankruptcy proceedings, or when a commercial account receivable is more than one year old, whichever occurs first.
-None of the commercial accounts receivable that have been canceled are subject to enforcement activities.
+The Group cancels an account receivable when there is information that indicates that the debtor is experiencing serious financial difficulties and there is no realistic prospect of recovery, e.g., when the debtor has been placed in liquidation or has entered bankruptcy proceedings, or when a commercial account receivable is more than one year old, whichever occurs first.
+For the periods ended December 31, 2021, January 3, 2021, and December 31, 2019, Ps.
+117,414, Ps.
+62,184 and Ps.
+18,215 have been canceled, respectively.